benAzouzYassin/benAzouzYassin/README.md

 <br>

 # 💫 About Me:
-I am a CS student who is driven by my thirst for knowledge and deep passion for learning new things about software development.
+I am a Web development student who is driven by my thirst for knowledge and deep passion for learning new things about software development.
 I enjoy diving deep into a technology and challenging myself with projects to force myself to learn new things✨.

 ## 🌐 Socials: